-1 It is expected that IEEE Std.1547 will eventually supercede the need for explicit technical standards in New York State.
-However, until such time as all IEEE Std.1547 compliance standards (including testing protocols) are complete and approved, this standard will take precedence.
+1 It is expected that IEEE Std 1547 will eventually supersede the need for explicit technical standards in New York State.
+However, until such time as all IEEE 1547 series of standards are complete and approved, this standard will take precedence.